Buyer Agency Compensation Explained

 Opting for dual agency, where the seller's agent represents both the buyer and the seller, can potentially lead to cost savings.
 In this scenario, the agent stands to earn a double commission and may be more inclined to reduce their fees.

 However, it's crucial to approach this option with caution.
 The seller's agent's primary loyalty remains with the seller, and they may not prioritize your best interests.
-While cost savings can be enticing, we generally don't recommend this option due to the potential conflict of interest.
+While cost savings can be enticing, we don't recommend this option due to the potential conflict of interest.
 Dual agency is also currently illegal in eight states.

 Become a real estate agent